USDA-SCINet/scinet-site/sn_collections/_events/2024-10-09-Multispectral-UAV-workshop.md

 1. **Login to Atlas Open OnDemand** at [https://atlas-ood.hpc.msstate.edu/](https://atlas-ood.hpc.msstate.edu/).
 For more information on login procedures for web-based SCINet access, see the [SCINet access user guide]({{site.baseurl}}/guides/access/web-based-login).

 1. **Open a command-line session** by clicking on “Clusters” -> “Atlas Shell Access” on the top menu.
-This will open a new tab with a command-line session on Atlas' login node.
+This will open a new tab with a command-line session on Atlas's login node.

 1. **Request resources on a compute node** to avoid using the login node for data transfers by running the following command.